SalishSeaCast/docs/work_env/python3_conda_environment.rst

 In the first stages of our move to Python 3, some important tools we use will still be in Python 2.
 To facilitate the change, you may find it useful to have Python 3 in a separate environment.
-If you are doing EOSC 511 this year you will need a Python 3 environment.
+If you are doing EOSC 511 in 2015 or later you will need a Python 3 environment.
 This section explains how to set one up assuming you already have conda and anaconda installed.